jianlin-cheng/DProQA/README.md

 | SUMMARY | **12/10/3** | 12/9/1   | 12/9/1    | 12/10/1   | 10/4/1   | 15/10/3 |

+Table 4: Ranking loss performance on the DBM55-AF2 dataset.
+The BEST row represents the mean and standard deviation of the ranking losses for all targets.
 | Target | DPROQ             | DPROQ_GT      | DPROQ_GTE     | DPROQ_GTN     | GNN_DOVE      |
 | ------ |-------------------| ------------- | ------------- | ------------- | ------------- |
 | 6AL0   | 0.0               | 0.156         | 0.156         | 0.0           | 0.424         |